Request Information on Clinical Trials

 Since 1992, the research laboratories at the Hermelin Brain Tumor Center have made significant discoveries that increase our understanding of brain tumor processes.
 These efforts help us to develop effective ways to detect, diagnose, treat and prevent brain cancer and related conditions, including through new clinical trials.
 Ultimately, this strong focus on brain cancer research helps to advance the level of care for all of our patients.

 In recent years, these advances have included identifying more than 40 genetic markers specific to brain tumors.
-In their quest, our researchers benefit from genetic fingerprinting made possible by the Center’s tumor bank — the third largest in the world, housing more than 3,000 brain tumor tissue samples as well as corresponding treatment and outcome data.
+In their quest, our researchers benefit from genetic fingerprinting made possible by the Center’s tumor bank — one of the largest in the world.